 - Nonsteroidal anti-inflammatory medications, such as aspirin and ibuprofen (DO NOT take within seven days before surgery), or other minor pain relievers, such as acetaminophen, are often recommended.
 Take these as directed by your physician.
-Contact your physician immediately if any bleeding, stomach upset, or signs of an allergic reaction occur. - Pain relievers are usually not prescribed for this condition, although your physician may prescribe these following surgery.
-Use only as directed and only as much as you need. - Cortisone injections into the bursa may be administered to reduce inflammation, although this is not usually recommended
+Contact your physician immediately if any bleeding, stomach upset, or signs of an allergic reaction occur. - Pain relievers are usually not prescribed for this condition, although your physician may prescribe these following surgeries.
+Use only as directed and only as much as you need.

-Orthopaedic Surgery & Sports Medicine Teaching & Research Foundation otrfund.org
+Orthopaedic Surgery & Sports Medicine Teaching & Research Foundation otrfund.org 630-324-0402 • contactus@chudikmd.com stevenchudikmd.com

-STEVEN CHUDIK MD SHOULDER, KNEE & SPORTS MEDICINE
+STEVEN CHUDIK MD

+SHOULDER, KNEE & SPORTS MEDICINE